miqo-srapionyan/go-storage-app/README.md

 $ cd go-storage-app.git
 $ docker-compose up -d --build
 ```
+**Note:** If you stop and run application multiple times, it will fill DB again and again.

 This will setup mysql database, and import default csv file(promotions.csv) into it.